-In the first six months of 2018, Missouri experienced a 7.5 percent increase in freight movements as compared to the same period in 2017.
-All modes experienced year-to-year increases in freight movements.
-These numbers can be attributed to the national trend of increasing employment, exports and gross domestic product.
+In 2018, Missouri experienced a 5 percent increase in freight movements as compared to 2017, and all modes experienced year-to-year increases in freight movements.
+These numbers can be attributed to the continued national trend of increasing employment, exports and gross domestic product.